vdhamer/Photo-Club-Hub/.github/README.md

   If you need to search on club names, go to the `Maps` tab.
 - In the `Maps` tab, searches try to match against the organization names and towns.
   Searching on `Ber` might match `FFC Shot71 (Berlicum)` and `Museum für Fotografie (Berlin)` and `The Victoria & Albert Museum (London)`.
-  Note that the town is the location specified in the `root.level1.json` file and _not_ its translated version, which can be different.
+  Note that the town is the location specified in the club's Level 1 entry and _not_ its translated version, which can sometimes be different.
 - In the `People` tab, searches try to match the photographer's full name.
   Searching on `Jan` might return `Jan Stege`, `Ariejan van Twisk` and `Jos Jansen`.